Selongor is a peaceful holiday destination near Kuala Lumpur? And for top things to do in Selangor, this is your ideal Selangor travel guide.

 Away from the urban centres, while still not very far, Selangor offers convenient travel options and a far refreshing scene of rural villages.
 Its serene coastline towards the west moreover promises a pleasant and a relaxing holiday.
 And speaking of the things to do in Selangor, rest assured, there are enough.

-Fondly known as the “Gateway of Malaysia” Selangor offers many adventure experiences like rock climbing, paragliding, river rafting, and bungy jumping, among others.
+Fondly known as the “Gateway of Malaysia” it offers many adventure experiences like rock climbing, paragliding, river rafting, and bungy jumping, among others.
 The fun and excitement of glorious theme parks, abundant food choices and the idea of unfolding the royal towns like Klang will, moreover, always remain a plus.

 A dinner table for eight, in AVANI Goldcoast Resort, Selangor